Q&A Webcast Episode: 6 March 2011

-In this 6 March 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on regrets over past mistakes, the necessity of forgiveness, heavy drinking, making fun of others, ending relationships, the bother of honesty, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 6 March 2011, I answered questions on regrets over past mistakes, the necessity of forgiveness, heavy drinking, making fun of others, ending relationships, the bother of honesty, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now